Biography of Paul Cezanne

 Cezanne also painted a number of seascapes over this period, including the beautiful Gulf of Marseilles Seen from L'Estaque.
 This work perfectly captures the intense blues of the sky and sea, and the clarity of light, found in Provence.

 The 1882 Salon

-Cezanne was only ever once to have a work accepted by the Salon.
+Cezanne was only once accepted by the Salon.
 In 1882, he submitted a work entitled Portrait of M.L.A.
-The acronym stood for Monsieur Louis-Auguste, his father.
-And the painting is of a work that Cezanne produced many years earlier, in 1866, entitled The Artist’s Father, Reading L’Enevement.
+The acronym stood for Monsieur Louis-Auguste, Cezanne's father.
+And the painting is similar to a work that Cezanne produced many years earlier, in 1866, entitled The Artist’s Father, Reading L’Enevement.

 1886: Zola’s L’Oeuvre